Emilio Mola: July Rebellion and Civil War

 On 5 September a Nationalist offensive sent by General Mola under Colonel Alfonso Beorlegui took Irún and closed the French border.
 Mola's forces went on to secure the whole of the province of Guipúzcoa, isolating the remaining Republican provinces in the north.

 A junta in Burgos proved unable to set overall strategy; thus, Franco was chosen commander-in-chief at a meeting of ranking generals on 21 September.
 Mola continued to command the Army of the North and led an unsuccessful effort to take Madrid in October.
 In a radio address, he described Nationalist sympathizers in the city as a "fifth column" that supplemented his four military columns.
 The Republican government then proceeded to carry out the mass execution of as many as 2,000 suspected civilian and military supporters of the Nationalists.
 What was later known as the Paracuellos massacres crushed any potential fifth column.

+Mola clashed with German Condor Legion commanders Wolfram von Richtofen and Hugo Sperrle over the conduct of the war in the North, particularly over Mola's desire to bomb industrial targets in Bilbao and to destroy the country's industrial proletariat.
+Mola was involved in planning to hide responsibility for the bombing of Guernica.

+Mola was noted as differing from Franco in that he refused interviews with the press frequently, earning the nickname 'el general invisible', and took few precautions with his security, travelling by car without an escort and having no security arrangements at his headquarters.

 Death

 Mola died on 3 June 1937, when the Airspeed Envoy twin-engined aircraft in which he was travelling flew into the side of a mountain in bad weather while returning to Vitoria.
-The death of Mola, and the prior deaths of Sanjurjo and Manuel Goded Llopis left Franco as the pre-eminent leader of the Nationalist cause.
+The death of Mola, and the prior deaths of Sanjurjo, Joaquín Fanjul, and Manuel Goded Llopis left Franco as the pre-eminent leader of the Nationalist cause.
 In the assessment of historian Stanley Payne, Mola had been "the only subordinate capable of talking back to Franco."
+Adolf Hitler said of Mola, "The real tragedy for Spain was the death of Mola.
+There was the real brain, the real leader."
 Although there have always been accusations that Franco arranged the deaths of his two rivals, so far no evidence has been produced.
+Wilhelm Faupel, the German ambassador, reported that after the death of Mola Franco " undoubtedly feels relieved by the death of General Mola.
+He told me recently 'Mola was a stubborn fellow, and when I gave him directives which differed from his own proposals, he often asked me "Don't you trust my leadership any more?"'"
+Following Mola's death, Franco ordered his papers to be confiscated.

-In 1947, Franco, as Caudillo of the recently re-established Kingdom of Spain, posthumously granted Mola the title of Duke of Mola and Grandee of Spain.
+In 1948, Franco, as Caudillo of the recently re-established Kingdom of Spain, posthumously granted Mola the title of Duke of Mola and Grandee of Spain.
 The title was immediately assumed by his son, Don Emilio Mola y Bascón.
 It was abolished in October 2022, under the purview of the Democratic Memory Law.